cold-cofffeee/AI-Study-Companion/README.md

 Study Buddy Pro is a comprehensive AI-powered learning companion built with Electron.js.
 It combines intelligent study tools with a built-in Pomodoro timer and integrated music player to create the ultimate productivity environment for students.

 **Key Highlights:**
+- 💾 **Complete Data Caching** - All user inputs, AI responses, and errors cached in JSON
-- 🎯 **Complete State Persistence** - Never lose your work!
-All AI content saved across app restarts
+- 🔄 **Automatic State Persistence** - Never lose your work!
+Resume exactly where you left off
 - 📋 **Copy to Clipboard** - One-click copy for all AI-generated content
-- 📄 **PDF Export** - Professional PDFs with metadata and formatting
+- 📄 **Professional PDF Export** - Beautifully formatted documents with watermarks
 - 🇧🇩 **HSC Bangladesh Support** - Curriculum-aligned content for HSC students
 - 🎵 **Integrated Music Player** - YouTube & Spotify support with custom playlists
 - 🍅 **Advanced Pomodoro Timer** - ADHD mode, auto-start, ambient sounds, detailed schedules
 - 🤖 **AI-Powered Tools** - Summaries, quizzes, problems, and study schedules
 - 📊 **Comprehensive Activity Tracking** - Complete usage history and analytics
+- 🐛 **Error Tracking** - All errors logged with context for debugging
 - 🌐 **Cross-Platform** - Runs on Windows, macOS, and Linux

 ## ✨ Features